GENIUS-Aafaque/course-app/README.md

 ## Contributing

 Feel free to contribute to this project by opening issues or submitting pull requests.
 Follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.

+# Acknowledgments

+This project draws inspiration from concepts and structures covered in a course assignment.
+While the course served as a learning medium, all implementations and customizations with regards to the codebase have been done independently.

+## Original Course Assignment

+The course assignment that inspired this project can be found in the [course repository](https://github.com/100xDevs-hkirat/all-assignments/blob/main/week-2/Week-2-Assignments/02-nodejs/todoServer.js) and copy of [my solutions](https://github.com/GENIUS-Aafaque/HKirat-FullStack/blob/main/week-2/Week-2-Assignments/02-nodejs/todoServer.js).
+They provided valuable insights and served as a foundation for the development process.

+I express my appreciation to the course instructor[Harkirat Singh](https://github.com/100xDevs-hkirat) for creating educational content that contributed to the development of this project.